-Skorpios is the most famous private island by the Ionian Islands.
-It is situated on the eastern side of Lefkada, in front of Nidri village.
+Skorpios is the most famous private island near the Ionian Islands.
+It is situated near the east coast of Lefkada, in front of Nidri village.

 The history of Skorpios island